Diabetes Tele-education Programs

-Increasing Access Through Teleconferencing Technology
+Increasing Access to Diabetes Care and Education through Teleconferencing Technology

 Teleconferencing technology has tremendous potential to reduce or eliminate the “diabetes education gap” in rural areas of Virginia.
 The same technology that makes it possible for physicians to diagnose and treat patients interactively through a remote video link is also adaptable, effective, and economical for patient and professional education purposes.

-The full 2011 Final Report can be downloaded here.
+The full 2013 Final Report can be downloaded here.